By Ali Raheel Khowaja

 Similarly, some countries have strict regulations about overtime, paid leave, and other compensation components.
 A global compensation strategy helps businesses navigate these differences, ensuring they comply with local laws and meet cultural expectations.
 This not only helps in avoiding legal troubles but also in fostering goodwill and trust among employees.

 To be competitive and successful internationally, a company's compensation strategy must be well-rounded and comprehensive.
 The aim isn't just to pay employees, but to pay them in a way that aligns with both the company's global ambitions and local cultural norms.
-Here's a dive into the key components that make up an effective global compensation strategy.
+Here's a dive into the key components that make up an effective international compensation strategy.

 While money isn't the only motivator, it's undeniably significant.
 An ideal global compensation strategy should take into account both global benchmarks and local standards when setting salary structures.
 For instance, while a software engineer in San Francisco might command a six-figure salary, the same role in other parts of the world might not.
 It's not just about adjusting for the high cost of living but also considering the local job market, inflation rates, and economic conditions.